VictorKilanko/VictorKilanko/README.md

 ## MY PROFILE
-Seasoned Computational Economist and Data Scientist with a PhD in Econometrics, specializing in causal AI and advanced econometric methodologies.
+Seasoned Computational Economist and Data Scientist pursuing a PhD in Econometrics, specializing in causal AI and advanced econometric methodologies.
 Expert in Python, SQL, and Stata, with a proven track record in deriving actionable insights from complex datasets, developing machine learning algorithms, and employing robust